zanzix/zanzix.github.io/site/posts/bcc.md

   Comp : {a, b, c : obj} -> g b c -> Free g a b -> Free g a c
 ```

-A free category is nothing other than a path constructed from composing individual edges of a graph.
+A term of a free category is nothing other than a path constructed from composing individual edges of a graph.

 You might notice the correspondence between this type, and that of Lists